Showing posts with label steps. Show all posts

 Port of Florence

 The boys and I climbed the many steps to the top.
-To the left, we could see the Tennessee River, O'Neal Bridge, and the old train tassel.
+To the left, we could see the Tennessee River, O'Neal Bridge, and the old train trestle.
 To our right, we could see the Port of Florence.

 We could see barges being unloaded with palettes of goods being delivered to Florence.

-We waded through the tall grass hoping not to see the friendly snake.
+We waded through the tall grass, hoping not to see the friendly snake.

-After taking a few pictures we walked back down the steps.
+After taking a few pictures, we walked back down the steps.

 We crossed the Tennessee River and stopped at the location of the old train trestle on the Colbert County side.